raspy135/Qun-synthesizer/README.md

 **C62 is removed by us** to get channel separation.

-Technically you can get DC-coupled input by removing C61 and C63 and shorting C61 and C63 (**Do not short C62**).
+Technically you can get DC-coupled input by removing C61 and C63 and shorting C61 and C63 individually. **Do not short C62**.

 ![dc_coupling](manual_images/dc_coupling.jpg)

 They are extremely small chips so put extra caution not to break the board.

-If it is hard to short C61 and C63 individually, It is OK to short even between channels, the signal will be downmixed in this case.
-If you want 2 CV channels, you need to short them individually.
 Using hot air for SMD reworking is recommended.

 Even after the modification, still you can enable internal HPF in the ES8388 code chip.
 You can configure this in the system menu.
+HPF is needed when you process LINE as audio signal.

-### Supported MIDI Control numbers
+## Supported MIDI Control numbers

 Basically all tone-related parameters can be controlled by MIDI CC signal.